Engel Beltré

-Engel Manuel Beltré (born November 1, 1989) is a Dominican professional baseball outfielder who is currently a free agent.
-He played in Major League Baseball (MLB) for the Texas Rangers in 2013.
+Engel Manuel Beltré (born November 1, 1989) is a Dominican professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers.
+Born in the Dominican Republic, he plays for the Spain national baseball team in international competition.

 Career

 Beltré briefly lived in New York City, attending DeWitt Clinton High School in 2003.
 As a child, he was a devoted Yankees fan.

 Boston Red Sox

 Beltré was signed by the Boston Red Sox as an international free agent out of the Dominican Republic in 2006 for $575k or $600k.

 Texas Rangers

-On July 31, 2007, Beltré along with Kason Gabbard and David Murphy were traded from the Red Sox to the Texas Rangers for Éric Gagné.
+On July 31, 2007, Beltré, Kason Gabbard, and David Murphy were traded from the Red Sox to the Texas Rangers for Éric Gagné.
+While playing for the Double-A Frisco RoughRiders in 2011, Beltré was suspended 15 games following an altercation that saw him throw a trash can at fans in the stands.

 Beltré started the 2013 season with the Triple-A Round Rock Express.
 He was recalled by the Rangers on June 23, 2013 when Craig Gentry was added to the disabled list.
 He made his MLB debut on June 26 against the New York Yankees as a pinch runner in the ninth inning and was caught stealing second base.
 He got his first two major league hits the next day against Phil Hughes.
 Beltré was optioned back to Round Rock on August 2, and recalled on August 5.
-He elected free agency on November 6, 2015.
+In 22 total games during his rookie campaign, he batted .250/.268/.275 with no home runs, two RBI, and one stolen base.

+Beltré only made 13 appearances in the minor leagues during the 2014 season as the result of an injury.
+On October 6, 2014, Beltré was removed from the 40–man roster and sent outright to Triple–A Round Rock.
+He elected free agency on November 4.